 Founded in 1905, Las Vegas didn’t become a must-see destination until mobster Bugsy Siegel opened The Flamingo Hotel & Casino on the Strip in 1946.
 Other notable hotels with casinos followed, including iconic names like the Sahara, the Sands and The Tropicana.
 Sin City is now known for extravagant Las Vegas strip hotels and casinos with exciting entertainment and world-class dining.
-So when it comes time to stay at Las Vegas strip hotels, check out these properties, considered the best hotels on the Las Vegas Strip.
+So when it comes time to stay at Las Vegas strip hotels, check out these properties on the Las Vegas Strip.

 Wynn Las Vegas (3131 Las Vegas Blvd.
 S.; 702-664-8392)

 This luxury resort and casino, built on the site of the Desert Inn, was a Forbes Five Star Award winner in 2018.
 Lauded for rooms nearly twice as large as standard Vegas hotel rooms, the hotel also offers wall-to-wall and floor-to-ceiling windows that bring in lots of natural light.
 In addition, a TripAdvisor reviewer notes, “The guestrooms were impeccable, clean, spacious, and comfortable with first-class amenities.
 There is no better place to stay in Vegas.”

 You can’t go to a top Las Vegas hotel without enjoying a meal, and Wynn doesn’t disappoint, with 12 restaurants on site.
 Wing Lei, the first Chinese restaurant in the United States to earn a Michelin star, was number 15 on Eater’s top 38 eateries, and is notable for the Peking duck.
 “Amazing service and the best Peking duck I’ve ever had,” writes a Yelp reviewer. >> Book this hotel for less